Disability/Personal Injury

 For the first two years of an LTD claim, most Ontario policies use an “own occupation” definition of disability.

-• You can’t perform the essential duties of your own job, and
+This generally means you must be unable to perform the essential duties of your own job.

 💡 Many claims are approved at this stage — but the real challenge often comes next.